Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 More optional attributes are available on data nodes.
 Here is the list of attributes:

 -   The config `id` is the identifier of the data node config.
 It is a **mandatory** parameter that must be unique.
-We strongly recommend using lowercase alphanumeric characters, dash character '-', or underscore character '\_' (a name compatible with a python variable name).
+It must be a valid Python variable name.

 -   The `scope` attribute is from type [`Taipy.Scope`](../../../reference/#taipy.core.data.scope.Scope).
     It corresponds to the [scope](../concepts/scope.md) of the data node that will be instantiated from the data node